 Mostly private gardens in stunning landscapes are enjoyed and of course Kirstenb.
 We add a few days in the hinterland to discover the wildlife and exceptional flora (fynbos) of the Little Karoo and the coast.
 An experience not to miss!

-The Western Cape garden tour combines beautiful gardens at the start of summer with the flora and wildlife in the spectacular hinterland of the Little Karoo and the mountainous coastline.
+Our Western Cape tour combines beautiful gardens in springtime with the flora and wildlife in the spectacular hinterland of the Little Karoo and the mountainous coastline.

-The region has a Mediterranean climate, abundant sources of water, mostly acid soil and above all a rich indigenous flora and exceptional gardens.
-Some surround delightful Cape Dutch manor houses, others are extensive plant collectors’ gardens and some with contemporary design.
-Kirstenbosch gardens have an exceptional collection of plants only of the Cape in a stunning location at the foot of the Table Mountain Range.
-One of the most recently created gardens is Babylonstoren which is spectacular in its design and concept.
+The region has a Mediterranean climate, abundant sources of water, mostly acid soil and above all a rich indigenous flora.
+We visit exceptional gardens, of which some surround delightful Cape Dutch manor houses, while others are extensive plant collectors’ gardens, and yet others feature contemporary designs.
+Among the highlights are Kirstenbosch gardens, with a remarkable collection of indigenous plants laid out in a stunning location at the foot of the Table Mountain Range; and the recently created Babylonstoren, spectacular in both design and concept.